Midnight Club

-Midnight Club is a series of arcade-style racing video games developed by Rockstar San Diego and published by Rockstar Games.
-Midnight Club is similar to the Midtown Madness series (previously developed by Angel Studios), with a focus on competitive street racing in open world urban environments.
+Midnight Club is a series of arcade-style racing video games developed by Rockstar San Diego (formerly Angel Studios) and published by Rockstar Games.
+Midnight Club is similar to the Midtown Madness series previously developed by Angel Studios, with a focus on competitive street racing in open world urban environments.
 Throughout the series, players race through condensed depictions of New York City, London, Los Angeles, Paris, Tokyo, San Diego, Atlanta, and Detroit.

 Premise

 The Midnight Club series was inspired by the real life Japanese racing group (hashiriya), known as the Mid Night Racing Team, that hosted illegal street runs on the Bayshore Route (known natively as the Wangan) of the Shuto Expressway in the Greater Tokyo Area.
-Two kanji characters (湾岸, or "wangan") appear in each of the series' logos; the Japanese manga series Wangan Midnight — also inspired by the club — includes the same two characters in its logos.
-The kanji is removed from the titles in the Japanese versions of Midnight Club: Street Racing and Midnight Club: Los Angeles as to avoid legal conflict with Wangan Midnight rights owners Kodansha.
+Two kanji characters (湾岸, or "wangan") appear in each of the series' logos; the Japanese manga series Wangan Midnight – also inspired by the club – includes the same two characters in its logos.
+The kanji is removed from the titles in the Japanese versions of Midnight Club: Street Racing and Midnight Club: Los Angeles to avoid legal conflict with Wangan Midnight rights owners Kodansha.

 In each game, the player begins with a relatively unmodified and slow vehicle.
 Higher-performance vehicles can be won or purchased by the player after competing in races against other club members.
 The goal is to defeat each of the other opponents (which include "city champion" and "world champion" racers) en route to becoming the new champion of the Midnight Club.
 Later installments of the series include real vehicle brands with sophisticated customization options for each, and "club" races, which consist of racers using vehicles of the same class.